 Brolin, seen here with wife Barbra Streisand, is best known for his TV roles on "Marcus Welby, M.D." and "Hotel" as well as movie roles such as "Capricorn One" and "The Amityville Horror."
 His recent credits include the Jeremy Piven comedy "The Goods" and the 2010 movie "Burlesque" along with cameos on the TV shows "Blackout," "Castle" and "Community."

-Fairchild, best known for her TV work in shows such as "Flamingo Road," "Falcon Crest" and "North and South," has made recent cameos in "The Bold and the Beautiful," "Law & Order: SVU" and "Chuck" (pictured).
+Fairchild, best known for her TV work in shows such as "Flamingo Road," "Falcon Crest" and "North and South," has made recent cameos in TV series such as "Chuck" (pictured), "Bones," "Revenge" and "Hot in Cleveland."

 Penelope Ann Miller played Pee-wee's fiancee Winnie Johnson in the 1988 sequel movie "Big Top Pee-wee."

 Miller went on to appear in such movies as "The Freshman," "Awakenings," "Kindergarten Cop," "Chaplin" and "Carlito's Way."
 Among her more recent credits was a recurring role on the TNT drama "Men of a Certain Age" (pictured), a role in the 2011 Best Picture Oscar-winner "The Artist," and a regular on the ABC drama "Mistresses."